BUCS110-B1-Fall2024/final-project-emma-f/template_final_project-master/README.md

 ### Features

-1. start menu
+1. Start menu
-2. moveable character
+2. Score tracking and display
-3. obstacle collisions
+3. Drag-and-drop cards
-4. scrolling background
+4. Animations and transitions for cards interactions
-5. game over screen
+5. winner screen

 ### Classes

-- Class Character: This is the character the user plays as
-- Class Boy: This is the boy that the user meets
+- Class Cup: The 8 cups that will be on the playboard
-- Class Seed: This is the interactive object that the user needs as they play
-- Class Ghost: These are the ghosts the user will meet along the way
+- Class Card: The cards that will be given to the player
-- << You should have a list of each of your classes with a description >>
+- Class Deck: The deck that the player can pull cards from

 ## ATP